Maynald History, Family Crest & Coats of Arms

 But in 1669, Isaac Meynell, citizen of London bought the manor back from William Cavendish, Duke of Newcastle, only to have his only daughter and heiress convey the lands to the Cecils who again sold the lands back to another branch of the family of Meynell.
 By far the strongest branch of the family was found later in Staffordshire at Hore-Cross.

 The parish of Sowerby in the North Riding of Yorkshire was home to yet another branch of the family.
 "This place, at an early period, was the property of the Lascelles family, who in the reign of Elizabeth granted it to the Meynells, whose descendant Thomas Meynell, Esq., is now lord of the manor."

 Early History of the Maynald family

-Another 202 words (14 lines of text) are included under the topic Early Maynald History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maynald research.
+Another 86 words (6 lines of text) are included under the topic Early Maynald History in all our PDF Extended History products and printed products wherever possible.

 Maynald Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Maynald are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Maynald include Meynell, Meynill, Meynil, Menel, Mannell, Maynell, Maynall and many more.

 Early Notables of the Maynald family (pre 1700)